wolfmcnally/havekidsright/content/posts/raven.md

 Achilles: This is a cold, heartless calculation good Raven.
 Have you no compassion?

 Raven: You know *nothing* of compassion!
-It is out of my compassion for the world that I teach the end of suffering. *That* is compassion!
+It is out of my compassion for the world that I speak the end of suffering. *That* is compassion!

 Tortoise: I think we can agree that nobody wishes *more* suffering in the world, at least not for its own sake.
 But you think the end of all life, and hence all suffering, is the ultimate expression of compassion?